-Additional Considerations.
-The FAQs clarify that the following entities are eligible to participate in one or both of the CCFs, subject to satisfaction of the other eligibility requirements:
+Eligible Entities.
+The Federal Reserve also expanded the list of eligible issuers and sellers based on location and place of operation, stating that the following entities are eligible to participate in one or both of the CCFs, subject to satisfaction of the other eligibility requirements:

-- a U.S. company that is a subsidiary of a foreign company may be an eligible issuer under the PMCCF or an issuer of Eligible Individual Corporate Bonds under the SMCCF if created or organized in the U.S., with significant operations in and a majority of its employees based in the U.S. Specifically with respect to the PMCCF, such an entity must not use proceeds derived from participation in the program for the benefit of its foreign affiliates;
+- a U.S. company that is a subsidiary of a foreign company may be an Eligible Issuer under either program if created or organized in the U.S., with significant operations in and a majority of its employees based in the U.S. Specifically with respect to the PMCCF, such an entity must not use proceeds derived from participation in the program for the benefit of its foreign affiliates;

 Specific Support Condition.
-The PMCCF and SMCCF term sheets specify that issuers under the PMCCF and issuers of Eligible Individual Corporate Bonds under the SMCCF must not have received specific support pursuant to the CARES Act.
-The FAQs clarify that “specific support” refers only to a loan, loan guarantee, or other investment from the Treasury Department under Section 4003(b)(1)-(3) of the CARES Act.
+The PMCCF and SMCCF term sheets specify that an Eligible Issuer must not have received specific support pursuant to the CARES Act.
+The FAQs clarify that “specific support” refers only to a loan, loan guarantee, or other investment from the Treasury Department under section 4003(b)(1)-(3) of the CARES Act.
 The FAQs further clarify that an issuer may not participate in both the PMCCF and the Main Street Lending Facilities.
-However, eligible issuers may utilize tax credits or tax relief in the CARES Act and still participate in the CCFs.
+However, Eligible Issuers may utilize tax credits or tax relief in the CARES Act and still participate in the CCFs.

 Seller Eligibility.
-The FAQs specify that the SMCCF will begin by transacting with Primary Dealers, or affiliates thereof, that meet the eligible seller criteria.
-However, the SMCCF will consider expanding the pool of eligible sellers to include minority, women- and veteran-owned business entities (“MWVs”).
+The FAQs specify that the SMCCF will begin by transacting with Primary Dealers that meet the Eligible Seller criteria.
+However, the SMCCF will consider expanding the pool of Eligible Sellers to include minority, women- and veteran-owned business entities (“MWVs”).
 Additionally, MWV-owned businesses may participate in the future as underwriters with respect to the PMCCF and in other various roles supporting the CCFs.
-Further details are expected to be provided at a later date.
+Further details will be provided at a later date.

 Compliance and Certifications

-While the FAQs provide some details, the compliance and certification requirements for entities interested in participating in the CCFs are not yet final.
-Issuers of Eligible Broad Market Index Bonds will not be required to provide certifications under Section 13(3) of the Federal Reserve Act for purposes of the SMCCF.
-Issuers of Eligible Individual Corporate Bonds may be required to provide certifications, the criteria for which will be provided before the SMCCF begins Eligible Individual Corporate Bond purchases.
-PMCCF issuers must certify that they are both solvent and unable to secure adequate alternative credit accommodations, consistent with Section 13(3).
+While the FAQs provided some additional details, the compliance and certification requirements for entities interested in participating in the CCFs remain nebulous.
+Eligible Issuers will not be required to provide certifications under Section 13(3) of the Federal Reserve Act for purposes of the SMCCF.
+PMCCF issuers, by contrast, must certify that they are both solvent and unable to secure adequate alternative credit accommodations, consistent with section 13(3).
 Notably, the FAQs clarify that a lack of “adequate credit” does not mean that no credit is available.
 Available credit at prices or on conditions that are not consistent with a “normal” market could support the required certification.
-The New York Fed will require evidence of such inability, but it has not yet specified the type or manner of such evidence.
+The Federal Reserve will require evidence of such inability, but it has not yet specified the type or manner of such evidence.

-On May 5, 2020, the New York Fed posted a seller certification packet for the SMCCF on its website, which includes form seller certifications as to solvency, the U.S. business requirement and the conflicts of interest requirements under Section 4019.
-The packet also includes a verification pursuant to which the seller will agree to maintain records containing the bases for such certifications, to be provided to the New York Fed upon request.
+The FAQs do clarify that, before participation in the CCFs, issuers and sellers will be required to certify to certain CARES Act eligibility requirements where applicable.
+On May 5, 2020, the Federal Reserve posted a seller certification packet for the SMCCF on its website, which includes form seller certifications as to solvency, the U.S. business requirement and the conflicts of interest requirements under section 4019.
+The packet also includes a verification pursuant to which the seller will agree to maintain records containing the bases for such certifications, to be provided to the Federal Reserve upon request.
 The seller certification packet is available here.
-The updated FAQs indicate that further information on the issuer certification requirements will be provided before the SMCCF begins Eligible Individual Corporate Bond purchases.
+Further information on the issuer certification requirements will be published prior to launch of the CCFs.

-The New York Fed also clarified certain asset eligibility requirements in the updated FAQs:
+The Federal Reserve also clarified certain asset eligibility requirements in the updated FAQs: